 a.
 Method: Mean serum fibrinogen levels were compared between participants with a prior history of CVD and participants without a prior history of CVD.
 The differences in the mean fibrinogen levels were compared using a t-test that assumed equal variance between the groups.
 Confidence intervals were obtained using similar methods.

 Results: In the 3791 participants without a history of prior CVD, the mean fibrinogen level was 319.57mg/dL.
 In the 1124 participants with a history of prior CVD, the mean fibrinogen level was 334.46mg/dL.
-The difference in mean fibrinogen levels between the two groups had a central tendency of 14.89mg/dL.
+The difference in mean fibrinogen levels between the two groups was 14.89mg/dL.
 With 95% confidence, we can say that participants with a prior history of CVD had a mean fibrinogen level between 10.42 and 19.34mg/dL higher than participants without prior CVD history.
 The t-test gives a p value of < 0.001, meaning that we can reject the null hypothesis that the mean fibrinogen levels are the same between participants with and without prior cardiovascular disease.

 b.
 The same analysis in part a can be done using classical linear regression which assumes equal variance between the 2 groups.
 Here, the intercept of 314.57 represents the point estimate for mean fibrinogen level in participants without prior CVD.
 The model gives us a slope of 14.86mg/dL; this is the same as the central tendency of the difference in mean fibrinogen levels between the participants with prior history of CVD and those without prior history of CVD.
 Similarly the 95% confidence intervals (10.42, 19.35) are the same as those obtained from the t-test that assumes equal variance because the two statistical analyses have the same standard error.
 The p-values in both analyses are very statistically significant at < 0.001.